Taxing Top Earners: A Human Capital Perspective

 Top Earners: Cross-Country Facts

 Abstract: We provide a common set of life-cycle earnings facts based on administrative data from the United States, Canada, Denmark and Sweden.
-These facts are relevant for theoretical models of top earners.
+These facts provide empirical discipline for theoretical models of top earners.

 The Sufficient Statistic Approach: